berserkware/installies/docs/source/api.rst

  * - distro
    - The distro the script supports.
  * - arch
-   - The architecture the script supportst.
+   - The architecture the script supports.
  * - sort-by
    - The attribute to sort by.
 It can be by the name, description, creation date, last modified, and submitter.
  * - order-by